VCC Illuminated Capacitive Touch Sensors

 Importance of Icons

 This increased speed of a physical button is evident when button locations have been memorized.
 For a new device, however, another advantage that touch screens have over buttons is the use of icons to indicate actions.
-According to this Popicon article, roughly 90% of the information processed by the human brain is visual, and our brains can process visual data 60,000 times faster than text.
+Roughly 90% of the information processed by the human brain is visual, and our brains can process visual data 60,000 times faster than text.
 While this might seem trivial when deciding which button to press on a washing machine, in situations where time is critical, such as having to glance at a dashboard control on an automobile or even reading street signs, milliseconds matter.

 The use of icons also means that there is no concern about displaying a word in different languages.
 As an ancient example, consider that Chinese characters can be read across multiple dialects and languages, skipping the idea of how a word is pronounced to directly convey meaning.
 On a much simpler level, the same could be said for a button that has a simple action drawing on it.
 A picture of a light bulb could indicate a button that lights up a room, while a series of axially arranged blades might indicate fan control; both are easy to interpret regardless of the user’s native language.